plan-research/project-minimization/README.md

 # project-minimization
-Project minimization tool aims to reduce size of projects localizing kotlin compiler faults
+Project minimization tool aims to reduce the size of projects localizing kotlin compiler faults